How anyone can lead a successful procurement negotiation

 Are there key performance indicators (KPIs) you’ll need to report to leadership to illustrate the effectiveness of your new SaaS product?
 If so, including those KPIs in your negotiation proposal helps you ensure the supplier can deliver the KPIs but also helps you to discover if you should be looking for different KPIs.

 You and the supplier worked hard to develop a mutually favorable agreement, and you’ll probably refer to that as your master contract or service level agreement (SLA).
 However, there may be additional contracts outside of your master agreement to consider.

-Most likely, by the time you get to negotiating, you’ll already be aware of any supplier contracts.
-Still, the procurement negotiation process is the perfect time to iron all of that out if you're not.
+Most likely, by the time you get to negotiating, you’ll already be aware of supplier contracts.
+Still, the procurement negotiation process is the perfect time to iron everything out if you're not.

-Essentially, your goal may be to incorporate the supplier’s contract into the master contract you mutually agree upon.
+Essentially, your goal may be to incorporate the supplier’s contract into the mutually agreed upon master contract.
 Then, include a clause that reflects the terms of the master contract taking precedence over any other agreements if there are any contradictions.

 There may be some value-added benefits with this supplier and SaaS product revealed during the procurement negotiation.
 For example, perhaps you weren’t aware of their customer panel or annual conference.
-Both of those things are value-added benefits that give you, the customer, a chance to voice your opinions and feedback.
-It also provides the SaaS supplier with an opportunity to hear your feedback and consider enhancement updates.
+Both are value-added benefits that give you, the customer, a chance to voice your opinions and feedback.
+It also allows the SaaS supplier to hear your feedback and consider enhancement updates.

-Another value-added benefit to a successful contract negotiation is the creation of a long-term relationship with each supplier.
+Another value-added benefit to a successful contract negotiation is creating a long-term relationship with each supplier.

 Tips for a successful procurement negotiation